sustainers/sustainers.github.io/working-groups/diversity-equity-inclusion.md

 ## Get in touch

-* If you are interested in participating, email us at [sustain-dei-wg@googlegroups.com](sustain-dei-wg@googlegroups.com) to get an invite to the meetings
+* If you are interested in participating, ask to join [sustain-dei-wg@googlegroups.com](https://groups.google.com/g/sustain-dei-wg/) to get an invite to the meetings
 * Join our bi-weekly meetings on Fridays at 12:00 PM ET.